+- A) The reporting time of each claim

-- B) The percent of reported claims that are paid, as well as the settlement times of reported claims - C) The severity of each paid claim - D) The final settlement amount of each claim that has outstanding case reserves - E) Legal payments
+- B) The percent of reported claims that are paid, as well as the settlement times of reported claims

+- C) The severity of each paid claim

+- D) The final settlement amount of each claim that has outstanding case reserves

+- E) Legal payments

-The next section will discuss fitting distributions when right truncation is present in the data, which will be used for some of these pieces; it will also discuss the fitting of hyper-parameters, which is not absolutely necessary to build this model, but can be used to make it more refined.
-Section 3 will then discuss each of these modeling steps in detail and section 4 will discuss the how to use each piece to calculate the unpaid and ultimate loss and legal estimates.
+Section 2 will discuss fitting distributions when right truncation is present in the data, which will be used for some of these pieces; it will also discuss the fitting of hyper-parameters, which is not absolutely necessary to build this model, but can be used to make it more refined.
+Section 3 will then discuss each of these modeling steps in detail and Section 4 will discuss how to use each piece to calculate the unpaid and ultimate loss and legal estimates.
 Section 5 will show a numerical example of using this method on simulated data.
-Section 6 will discuss ways to check this model, and finally, section 7 will discuss some alternatives and other uses of this model, such as to calculate the volatility of ultimate losses.
+Section 6 will discuss ways to check this model, and finally, Section 7 will discuss some alternatives and other uses of this model, such as to calculate the volatility of ultimate losses.

-2. TECHNICAL BACKGROUND
+2. Technical background